Hydroxychloroquine (Plaquenil) and Coronavirus (COVID-19) Questions and Answers

 Answer: Reimbursement for extended supplies of a prescription drug will depend on the terms of your insurance coverage or the policies of government heathcare programs, such as Medicare and Medicaid.
 Please contact your insurance carrier for details.

-Are there alternative medications I can use in the event of a shortage?
+Are there alternative medications I can use?

 Answer: Unfortunately, there are no good alternatives to hydroxychloroquine for people who need these medications.
 They are in a class by themselves and have the advantage of not being immunosuppressive.
 This is unlike many other therapies, including glucocorticoids like prednisone that increase risk of infections of all kinds.
 Your doctor will know best what alternatives may be available for you.
 Please do not make any changes to what medicines you take or how you take them without talking to your doctor.
 For additional information on treatments used for lupus see: www.lupus.org/understanding-lupus/treatment